 - Safe and secure decision-making

 My Care Record will only be used by professionals involved in your care.
-Full details on how My Care Record manage your information is available on their website: www.mycarerecord.org.uk as well as more information about where My Care Record is in operation, the organisations taking part and answers to frequently asked questions.
+Full details on how My Care Record manage your information is available on the My Care Record website as well as more information about where My Care Record is in operation, the organisations taking part and answers to frequently asked questions.

 As part of a mandatory, national programme each GP Practice will have to make a summary care record for each patient (unless the patient has already opted out).
 Please read the information regarding this.